is-a-good-dev/docs/format.md

   - *"email"* - This is where you put your email.
 - *"target"* - This is a category for the record information.
   - *"record-type"* - This key will be replaced with either  `A` or `CNAME`.
 This is where you will add the record type and the target.
+- *"proxied"* - Whether you need it proxied through Cloudflare.
+If you don't know what it means, leave it to false.

 ## JSON Example
 ```json